OctopusDeploy/TentaclePing/README.md

 This project is managed by Github Actions.

-Create a new branch for your changes and open a PR to build assests
+Create a new branch for your changes and open a PR to main to build assests

 Pushing a tag with the format v1.2.3 will trigger a new Release to be created